wailsapp/wails/v3/V3 Changes.md

 The Window API has largely remained the same, however the methods are now on an instance of a window rather than the runtime.
 Some notable differences are:
 - Windows now have a Name that identifies them.
 This is used to identify the window when emitting events.
+- Windows have even more methods on the that were previously unavailable, such as `AbsolutePosition` and `ToggleDevTools`.
+- Windows can now accept files via native drag and drop.
+See the Drag and Drop section for more details.

 ## ClipBoard